The Particle Problem in Classical Gravity: A historical note on 1941: The historical context

-In 1941 Einstein published (Einstein, 1941a) proving the non-existence of static spherically symmetric solutions in general relativity.
-With Pauli, in 1943, he published a paper in which the proof was extended to the case of Kaluza-Klein five-dimensional cilyndrical extension of four-dimensional spherically symmetric geometries.
-Previously, through the 30's, Einstein had been searching for such solutions in Kaluza-Klein theory with the intention to find a geometry suitable to be interpreted as the unified field of a particle-like object.
-These investigations were mainly done in collaboration with Bergmann and Bargmann.
-Besides, the quest for {\it particles} continued beyond the moment when his enthusiasm about Kaluza's theory vanished; in fact, by 1949, when his investigations on unified field theories were focused on the non-symmetric theories, he persisted in the search for the coveted non-singular solutions.
+As we see, Einstein's interest in the particle problem continued after the 1930s.
+In 1941, he published his paper in the Argentinian journal (Einstein, 1941a), in which he proved the non-existence of static spherically symmetric solutions in general relativity.
+One year and a half later, he published his paper with Pauli, in which the proof was extended to the case of Kaluza-Klein five-dimensional cylindrical extension of four-dimensional spherically symmetric geometries.
+Previously, during the late 1930's, Einstein and collaborators Bergmann and Bargmann had been searching for such solutions in Kaluza-Klein theory with the intention to find a geometry suitable to be interpreted as the field configuration of a particle-like object.
+The quest for particle-like field solutions later continued, even beyond the moment when Einstein's enthusiasm about Kaluza's theory started to vanish.
+For instance, between 1948 and 1949, when Einstein's investigations on unified field theories were already entirely focused on the non-symmetric four-dimensional theories, he persisted in the search for the elusive non-singular solutions.